Melissa Chiu: Publications

-Other work
+Media work

 In 2010, Chiu joined the Sunday Arts television show on PBS WNET to conduct a series of interviews with cultural leaders.
 Interview subjects have included William Kentridge, Shirin Neshat, Yoko Ono, Tan Dun, Chuck Close and Antony Gormley.

 In addition to her museum work, Chiu is a regular speaker at international conferences and symposia and has delivered lectures at such institutions as Harvard University, Columbia University, Yale University and the Chinese Central Academy of Fine Arts in Beijing, among others.
 She was the speaker at the National Gallery of Australia's inaugural Betty Churcher Memorial Lecture in 2022.

 Personal life

-Chiu is married to Benjamin Genocchio, an Australian art critic and former editor-in-chief of Artnet News.
+Chiu has a daughter.
+She is an avid ice skater.
+She is married to Benjamin Genocchio, an Australian art critic and former editor-in-chief of Artnet News.
 Chiu and Genocchio co-authored Asian Art Now, originally published in 2010.
-In September 2015, The Washington Post reported that Genocchio had edited the content of Chiu's Wikipedia entry in order to remove negative commentary about her work at the Hirshhorn and to add laudatory statements.